 - unit price

-Unit price helps you compare national brands with store and generic brands, which almost always cost less than national brands and usually taste as good.
-It is also a handy tool for comparing different forms of the same food (e.g. canned, frozen and fresh) and different package sizes of the same brand (e.g. economy-size, regular-size, single-serve and bulk).
+Unit price helps you compare national brands with the store and generic brands, which almost always cost less than national brands and usually taste as good.
+It is also a handy tool for comparing different forms of the same food (e.g., canned, frozen, and fresh) and different package sizes of the same brand (e.g., economy-size, regular-size, single-serve, and bulk).

 Large containers do not always cost less than small ones.
 Since stores know that shoppers may want to buy in bulk, they sometimes mix it up by pricing the bulk item to cost more.
 The only way to know for sure is to check the unit price.
 If your store doesn’t provide the unit price label on the shelf, then use your calculator to figure it out for yourself.

 Check Food Labels: The label is the “window” to the product and is the most accurate way to know what you are actually buying.
-It includes: the common name of the item; the amount of contents in the package; an ingredient list; nutrition labeling, and the name and address of the manufacturer, processor or distributors.
-In addition, many labels include safety guidelines, preparation tips and freshness dating.
+It includes the common name of the item, the number of contents in the package, an ingredient list, nutrition labeling, and the name and address of the manufacturer, processor or distributors.
+In addition, many labels include safety guidelines, preparation tips, and freshness dating.

 The Nutrition Facts label helps you find the most nutrition for your food dollar and plan healthy meals.
 It tells you how many servings are in the container and how many calories are in a serving.

-Use the % Daily Value to compare amounts of nutrients in foods.
-Identify nutrient-dense foods that contain more fiber, vitamins and minerals but contain low amounts of saturated fat, trans fat, cholesterol, sugar and sodium.
+Use the % Daily Value (DV) to compare amounts of nutrients in foods.
+Identify nutrient-dense foods that contain more fiber, vitamins, and minerals but contain low amounts of saturated fat, trans fat, cholesterol, sugar, and sodium.
 Less than five percent of the DV is considered low, and 20 percent or higher DV is considered high.

 Read the ingredients label.
 Ingredients are listed from “most” to “least,” or in order of their predominance by weight.
 If water is the first ingredient and sugar is the second, you know the item is mostly water and sugar and contains very little, if any, nutrients.

-Products that are reaching their “sell by” dates are often reduced in price (e.g. overripe bananas or meats that has turned dark).
+Products that are reaching their “sell by” dates are often reduced in price (e.g., overripe bananas or meats that have turned dark).
 These are good buys only if you can use them before they spoil.

 Food Shopping Guidelines

-Don’t go down every aisle, especially the “empty calorie aisles.”
+Try not to go down every aisle, especially the “empty calorie aisles.”
 This reduces the temptation to buy foods that are not on your list, and it also saves time.
-The inner aisles contain items such as: baking ingredients; ethnic foods; beverages; seasonings and convenience foods.
+The inner aisles contain items such as baking ingredients, ethnic foods, beverages, seasonings, and convenience foods.

-Use USDA’s MyPyramid to Choose Foods: The food groups in MyPyramid are: grains; vegetables; fruits; milk, meat and beans.
-For more information, refer to www.mypyramid.gov.
+Use USDA’s MyPlate to Choose Foods: The food groups in MyPlate are grains, vegetables, fruits, milk, meat, and beans.
+For more information, refer to www.choosemyplate.gov.

 Follow these guidelines to find the most nutrient-dense, economical foods from each group.

-Breads & Grains: For nutrition, fiber and variety at a low cost, choose more brown rice, whole-grain and whole-wheat breads, cereals, pastas and other grain products.
+Grains: For nutrition, fiber, and variety at a low cost, choose more brown rice, whole-grain, and whole-wheat bread, cereals, pasta, and other grain products.
 Select white bread and rolls that are made from enriched flour.
-Plain breads and cereals are usually less expensive than fancy varieties.
+Plain bread and cereals are usually less expensive than fancy varieties.

 Buy a head of lettuce and wash it instead of buying pre-bagged lettuce or salad mixes.
 These are usually more expensive and spoil faster than salads you make from scratch.